aroseman89/Getting-and-Cleaning-Data/README.md

 ### Files
 CodeBook.md is a code book that describes the variables, data, transformations, etc to clean up the data

-run_analysis.R performs the data preparation and then followed by the 5 steps required as described in the course project’s definition:
+run_analysis.R performs the data preparation and the 5 steps required by the course project’s definition:
 Merges the training and the test sets to create one data set.

 Extracts only the measurements on the mean and standard deviation for each measurement.